microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Uninstall-WinGetPackage.md

 ### -Mode

 Specify the installer output mode.
-Options are "Default", "Silent", and "Interactive".

 > **Note: Not all uninstallers support all modes.**